 DIM weight = package length in inches x package width in inches x package height in inches / DIM divisor

-The DIM divisor for FedEx and UPS is now 139.
+The DIM divisor for FedEx and UPS is now 139, and USPS is 166.

 For example, let's say you have a package with dimensions of 15" x 15" x 8".
 Multiply these dimensions together to get 1,800 cubic inches.
 To determine FedEx's dimensional weight, you simply divide the total cubic dimensions by 139.
 So, in this case, the volumetric weight would be 1800 / 139 = 12.9 lbs.